 The particular secret lies in the shape of the side.
 The front edge of an aeroplane's wing is more rounded and thicker than the Origami Flower rear border.

 Which often paper falls to the ground first?
 What seems to keep the flat sheet from falling quickly?
 We live with air everywhere.
 Our planet planet is surrounded by a coating of air called the atmosphere.
 The atmosphere expands hundreds of miles over a surface of the world.

 Take two sheets of the same-sized paper.
 Crumple one of the papers into a ball.
 Hold the crumpled paper and the flat paper high above the head.
 Drop them both at the same time.
 Typically the force of gravity draws them both downward.

 Have you ever flown a paper aeroplane?
 Sometimes it twists and loops through the air and then comes Avion En Papier Facile à Faire to red, gentle as a feather.
 Other times a paper rudder climbs upright, flips over, and dives headfirst into the ground.
 What maintains a paper aeroplane in the air?
 How can you make a paper aeroplane go on a long flight) How can you allow it to be loop or change!
 Does flying a paper aeroplane on a blowy, gusty, squally, bracing, turbulent day help it to stay aloft?
 What can you learn about real aeroplanes by making and flying paper aeroplanes?
 Let's experiment to discover some of the answers.

-The Paper Aeroplane Book
+Typically the Paper Aeroplane Book

-of airline flight, you will be ready to take off with types of your own.
+have appreciated these principles of flight, you will end up ready to take off with designs of your own.